Try this classic Pilates mat sequence for March MATness (or any month this year)

 Try our Classical Order Mat Class

 Every studio will participate in their own way, and likely change it up each year to keep things fun.
-This year, MOVE Wellness is excited to share a brand new Classical Order Pilates Mat Class available for rent or purchase at MOVE On Demand.
+MOVE Wellness is excited to share our Classical Order Pilates Mat Class available for rent or purchase at MOVE On Demand.
 Senior Trainer Lauren Miller will guide you through each of the 34 original Pilates mat exercises.
 Watch the trailer for more information.

-In addition, we’re excited to feature each exercise individually according to the daily schedule below on our Facebook and Instagram pages.
+In addition, we’re excited to feature the exercises according to the daily schedule below on our Facebook and Instagram pages.
 In-studio clients just might find our awesome staff incorporating the day’s exercise—or modification of the exercise—into their regular training sessions.
 Participating in March MATness brings a sense of community and will help you achieve a deeper knowledge of your movement practice.
 We hope you’ll all join in!

 Pilates mat sequence